 ‘Water Drop’ Museum Winner

-The Winner of the Week: Korean based architecture firm Archiplan for their first prize design of a contemporary art museum solely for the work of Korean painter Kim Tschang-Yeul.
+Your Winner of the Week: Korean based architecture firm Archiplan for their first prize design of a contemporary art museum solely for the work of Korean painter Kim Tschang-Yeul.
 Actually, the big winner out of all of this is Kim.
-How cool is this: 1. an entire museum dedicated to your work and 2. the museum’s design is based off your work and philosophy?
-The basketball equivalent of this is the MJ statue out front the United Center.
+How cool is this: 1. an entire museum dedicated to your work and 2. the museum’s design is based off your work and philosophy.
+This makes the Michael Jordan statue outside the United Center seem tame.

 It’s Archiplan‘s immersiveness to Kim’s work and philosophy to be reflected in the architecture that really resonated with me.
 You can sense that in their brief statement:

 We spent a long time understanding [Kim] – understanding his life, intention and his philosophy.
 It is necessary to transform his philosophy into a constructed architectural space.